Primal Trek

 Sheep

-The sheep (yang 羊) is one of the twelve animals of the Chinese zodiac.
+The sheep, ram or goat (yang 羊) is one of the twelve animals of the Chinese zodiac.

 The sheep (yang) has the same pronunciation and therefore symbolizes the male principle yang in Yin Yang (